clone206/dsd2dxd/README.md

 ## Full Usage and Options

 ```
+dsd2dxd filter (raw DSD --> PCM).
+Reads from stdin or file and writes to stdout or file in a *nix environment.

 Usage: dsd2dxd [options] [infile(s)|-], where - means read from stdin

+If reading from a file, certain command line options you provide (e.g. block size) may be overridden
+using the metadata found in that file (either a dsf or dff file).
 If neither filename(s) or - is provided, stdin is assumed.
-Multiple filenames can be provided and the input-related options specified will be applied to each.
+Multiple filenames can be provided and the input-related options specified will be applied to each,
+except where overridden by each file's metadata.
     -h, --help
         shows this help message
     -c, --channels